SherG/cool-iron/blog/chatgpt-google-code-red.md

 And there's nothing preventing a service like ChatGPT from posting ads on its pages.

-## ChatGPT can deliver results inside Google
+## . . . but ChatGPT can already deliver results inside Google

-Here though, we have to tip our hat to the developer of the <a href="https://chrome.google.com/webstore/detail/chatgpt-for-google/jgjaeacdkonaoafenlfkkkmbaopkbilf" target="blank">ChatGPT for Google</a> Chrome extension.
+Here though, we have to tip our hat to the anonymous developer of the <a href="https://chrome.google.com/webstore/detail/chatgpt-for-google/jgjaeacdkonaoafenlfkkkmbaopkbilf" target="blank">ChatGPT for Google</a> Chrome extension.

 This extension causes ChatGPT's answer to your search queries to _appear directly in Google search results_, in the right-hand margin.

 The developer's example (a search for "how to create blink animations in CSS") provides a good example of ChatGPT at its best.
-The chatbot immediately delivers actual code to copy-paste, while Google's results are topped with featured snippet and the search engine's reminder of just how many results it has for you: "About 1,360,000 results."
+The chatbot immediately delivers actual code to copy-paste, while Google's results are topped with a featured snippet and the search engine's reminder of just how many results it has for you: "About 1,360,000 results."

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672596024/SignalFox/chatgpt-in-serp_stozkv.png" />

-There's such an intense interest around ChatGPT, that as soon as you think of a use-case, there's already a working model out.
+The interest around ChatGPT is so intense, that as soon as you think of a use-case there's already a working model out.

 ## ChatGPT vs Google Search